New restaurant owners get shut out of PPP loans despite their financial losses

 José Andrés talks about feeding the National Guard, tipping and whether he’d work in the Biden administration

-Darneille had hoped the second round of the Paycheck Program Program would get him to the other side of the coronavirus pandemic, or at least to spring, when he could reopen his patio.
+Darneille had hoped the second round of the Paycheck Protection Program would get him to the other side of the coronavirus pandemic, or at least to spring, when he could reopen his patio.
 But he learned the Small Business Administration program excludes businesses such as his.
 He opened Smokecraft on July 31.
 All PPP applicants had to be operating by Feb.
 15, 2020.
 The cutoff date made sense for the initial draws of PPP loans last spring and summer, Darneille thought.
 But 10 months and a lot of pandemic-related debt later, he doesn’t understand why the new round continues to honor the same date.

 “There is no avenue to appeal.
 They said I have to write my congressman.
 I said, ‘Write my congressman?
 Do you think my congressman will read a letter from me?’"
 Darneille said.
 “They’re not going to change the law just for me.”